-When planning your visit to Portugal you must include in your list a trip to Evora.
-Located 1h30 from Lisbon, Evora has everything it takes to amaze you.
-Discover all the things to do in Evora and discover why it is also called as the museum-city.
+When planning your visit to Alentejo you must include in your list a trip to Évora.
+Located 1h30 from Lisbon, Évora has everything it takes to amaze you.
+Discover all the things to do in Évora and discover why it is also known as the “museum-city“.

-It has been forty years since we overcame dictatorship, forty years since we became a free nation.
-I stood still, looking at this billboard for some time thinking that freedom should be upheld every single day, specially in these difficult times for Portugal and the world.
+It has been 40 years since the Portuguese overcame dictatorship, 40 years since we became a free nation.
+I stood still, looking at this billboard for some time thinking that freedom should be upheld every single day, especially in these difficult times for Portugal and the world.

-Finally, after this moment of reflection, we visited the historic centre of Evora.
+Finally, after this moment of reflection, I visited the historic centre of Évora.
 We went through the street Rua Serpa Pinto towards the main square, the Praça do Giraldo.

-After some minutes thinking about the best itinerary and the other things to do in Evora, we went to Água de Prata aqueduct.
-This aqueduct is one of the few still working today and this way contributing to the supply of the city.
+After some minutes thinking about the best itinerary and the other things to do in Évora, I went to Água de Prata aqueduct.
+This aqueduct is one of the few still working today and, this way, contributing to the city’s water supply.

 I have seen some other aqueducts in Portugal, but it was the first time I saw houses built under an aqueduct – it was a way to take advantage of the spare space.

-We went back, but through other streets, towards the Temple of Diana, a temple that the Romans left behind.
+I went back, but through other streets, towards the Roman Temple of Évora, a temple the Romans left behind.

-We went down the road towards the cathedral (Sé) of Evora, the biggest one in Portugal.
+Then, I went down the road towards the cathedral (Sé) of Évora, the biggest one in Portugal.
 Its construction began in 1186 and was concluded in 1250.

-The tour ended on the roof of the cathedral where we could admire the city and its surroundings.
+The tour ended on the roof of the cathedral where I could admire the city and its surroundings.

-We ended our visit to Evora by strolling through the narrow streets of this beautiful city.
+My visit to Évora ended with a stroll through the narrow streets of this beautiful city.

-If you’re going to Evora from Albufeira (Algarve) the fastest means of transportation is the car – it will take you 2h12 (204 km).
+If you’re going to Évora from Albufeira (Algarve), the fastest means of transportation is the car – it will take you 2h12 (204 km).
 However, if you take the train, it will be a longer trip (03h34) because you’ll have to take another train near Setúbal.
-It will cost € 24,80 one way.
+It will cost around 25 € one way.

-Did you like this article?
-Don’t hesitate to book here a hotel room or car by clicking the links below.
+Do you want to visit Évora?
+Don’t hesitate to book here a hotel room, your car or the best activities by clicking the links below.
 This way I’ll be able to continue to offer you free tips and itineraries for you to better prepare your visit to Portugal.
 Thank you!